yugyogeshpawar/ai-ml-python/Langchain-tutorial/part2-intermediate/01-document-loaders/README.md

 ### Key Concepts in the Code

-1.  **`from langchain.document_loaders import WebBaseLoader`**: We import the specific loader we want to use.
-If we were loading a PDF, we might import `PyPDFLoader`.
+1.  **`from langchain_community.document_loaders import WebBaseLoader`**: We import the specific loader we want to use from the `langchain_community` package.
+If we were loading a PDF, we might import `PyPDFLoader` from the same package.

 2.  **`loader = WebBaseLoader("https://example.com")`**: We create an instance of the loader, passing in the source of our data.
 In this case, it's the URL of the website we want to load.